manleydrake/capstone-project-sound-cruncher/CSCapstone-main/CSCapstone-main/README.md

 Michael 3-6

+!!
+In line 20 of flaskapp.py, app.config["IMAGE UPLOADS"] = "____" you must change the path to match your computer (navigate to the Images folder then pwd, that is the path)

 flaskapp.py is the executable file
 /DCASE will prompt user to select a file then submit Will then redirect to /results which will be where we display results